yokodev/chocolatin/README.md

 Simply use "provide" function.

-For example, you can export Chocolatin configuration to Karma like the Angular 2 demo.
+For example, you can export Chocolatin configuration to Karma like the Angular demo.

 ### How i can add static assets in my project ?

 Use Copy plugin : it take an array of object with from/to properties.

 You can copy directory or files.

+### How i can manage template and style with Angular 1 ?

+Import style and template in component declaration.

+Checkout Angular 1 demo project.

 ### How i can manage template and style with Angular 2 ?